14 Best Ways to Protect Strawberry Plants from Birds

 4. Terror Eyes Balloon

 Before I wrote this post, admittedly I have never heard of terror eyes balloon.
-And after seeing one of these online I completely understand how this would work to protect strawberry plants.
-Forget the birds, I’m scared of the terror eyes balloon! ?
+And after seeing one of these online I completely understand how this would work to protect strawberry beds.
+Forget the pesky birds, I’m scared of the terror eyes balloon!!

 This decoy is a large, inflatable vinyl 3-D balloon painted with bright colors and “fierce” features to mimic natural predators like falcons.
 It’s lightweight so it moves easily in the wind, adding to the scare factor.